copdips/copdips.github.io/docs/posts/2025/2025-02-01-python-type-hints.md

     ...
 ```

+!!! warning "type alias can not be used with isinstance()"

 ## Type variable

 [From MyPy](https://mypy.readthedocs.io/en/stable/kinds_of_types.html#the-type-of-class-objects): Python 3.12 introduced new syntax to use the `type[C]` and a type variable with an upper bound (see [Type variables with upper bounds](https://mypy.readthedocs.io/en/stable/generics.html#type-variable-upper-bound)).